Beware of Pickpockets: A Practical Attack against Blocking Cards: Introduction

 \parag{Responsible Disclosure} At the end of our security analysis, in October 2022, we informed the vendors of $6$ blocking cards ($\approx43\%$) about our findings.
-We could not find contact information for $5$ of them ($36\%$), and we chose not to inform the vendors of the $3$ blocking cards that we found to have a shielding approach because they successfully protect a smart card.
+We could not find contact information for $5$ of them ($36\%$).
 We received a response from $4$ out of the $6$ we contacted: $2$ of them asked not to disclose their brand, and the other $2$ did not respond after we shared the vulnerability details.
-We decided to anonymize all the blocking card brands to have a uniform approach toward them all.
+Thus, we decided to anonymize all the blocking card brands to have a uniform approach toward them all and to prevent any brand disclosure issues.

 We believe that the reasons for such a low response rate may be two-fold.
-First, the low price of most blocking cards (i.e., less than \textdollar$10$ for $13$ of them) makes them competitive on the market but discourages their vendors from introducing extra security features.
+First, the low price of most blocking cards (i.e., less than \textdollar$10$ for $10$ of them) makes them competitive on the market but discourages their vendors from introducing extra security features.
 Second, blocking cards come with limited hardware, which might make implementing stronger approaches (e.g., jamming signals or ad-hoc jamming patterns) difficult.